Traveling spatially localized convective structures in an inclined porous medium: Long-time temporal dynamics of interacting localized structures

 In Fig.~\ref{fig:t2p_0.5}, we demonstrated that pulses with a monotonic tail repel each other leading to equispaced states in finite domains (here $L_x=40$) for strong symmetry breaking (here $\kappa = 0.5$) and the coexistence of trains of between two and five pulses at identical parameter values.
 Similar equispaced traveling states were also observed in most cases where $\kappa > 0.5$, except when the traveling multi-pulse structures proved unstable, as in the case of the five-pulse structure at $\kappa = 1$.

 However, just as the drift speed depends on $\kappa$ and $L_x$ as discussed in Sec.~\ref{sec:section3}, the interactions between pulses can become exceedingly weak, particularly at small $\kappa$ or in larger domains, requiring very long simulations in order to determine unambiguously whether the system converges to a bound state with a small distance between pulses, which is intrinsically determined and independent of the domain size, or an equispaced state where all pulses are at the maximum distance from each other for the given domain size.
-In our simulation of traveling two-pulse localized structures in a $L_x = 40$ domain, we confirmed that for $\kappa > 0.2$ the pulses consistently repel each other to the maximum possible separation of $\Delta x = 20$ (not shown).
+In our simulations of traveling two-pulse localized structures in a $L_x = 40$ domain, we confirmed that for $\kappa > 0.2$ the pulses consistently repel each other to the maximum possible separation of $\Delta x = 20$ (not shown).
 For simulations with $\kappa \in [\kappa_c, 0.2]$, no bound states at finite separations less than the largest separation ($\Delta x = 20$ in this case) have been observed although it remains numerically challenging to determine unambiguously whether the system converges to an equispaced configuration or not due to the very long time scales involved.
 Figure~\ref{fig:40nonconv} shows the inter-pulse separation in a traveling two-pulse state versus time at $\kappa = 0.06, 0.08, 0.1$, respectively, with insets showing zoom-ins into the time interval $t\in[10000, 20000]$ for $\kappa = 0.06$ and $t\in[15000, 20000]$ for $\kappa = 0.08$ and $\kappa = 0.1$.
 Specifically, the separation between pulses in a traveling two-pulse spatially localized structure at $\kappa = 0.06$ only increases by four units of grid resolution in 10000 diffusive time units.
 This is notably different from the behavior of the converged separation curve, with fluctuations of only one unit of grid resolution, shown in Fig.~\ref{fig:sep004}, indicating that the traveling two-pulse structure has yet to reach its final separation at this value of $\kappa$.
+The slow dynamics shown in Fig.~\ref{fig:40nonconv} prevent us from fully determining whether the final state will be a bound state or an equispaced state using DNS, despite a simulation time of $t=20,000$.
+In Section \ref{sec:section6} we develop a reduced-order model that can be used to predict the final state in such parameter regimes.

 In addition to the $L_x = 40$ domain, we also examined traveling two-pulse localized structures in an $L_x = 80$ domain and numerically confirmed the formation of equispaced traveling states at $\kappa = 0.95$.
 The separation between the two pulses is shown in Fig.~\ref{fig:sep095}.
 As the spatially localized structure travels, the constituent pulses repel each other and eventually reach a final state where they are equally spaced at half the domain size.
 The temperature deviation profiles at an early time (a) and a later time (b) clearly illustrate this change in separation over time, which contrasts sharply with the bound state observed at smaller $\kappa$ values shown in Fig.~\ref{fig:sep004}.